 - Reasonable Authority Figure: The other villagers want to hold O-Chul responsible for helping his parents rob and kill, but the sergeant recognizes that O-Chul was just a child and isn't at fault.

 - Sergeant Rock: Subverted Trope, he is more calm in spite of his rank's reputation.

 - The Voiceless: Has no lines of dialogue.

 That Guy with a Halberd

-Warrior Alignment: Lawful Good
+Alignment: Lawful Good (presumably)

 Another soldier in the Azure City army.
 Shows up in one strip ordering boiling oil poured on the attacking hobgoblins.
 It turns out to be room-temperature coconut oil instead, but it drives the attackers off anyway.
-Turned into a Memetic Bystander
+Turned into a Memetic Bystander by a forum thread.

 - Only Sane Man: In the single strip he appears in.